knocknote/gotx/README.md

 ### Google Cloud Spanner

 * Here is the sample with using Google Cloud Spanner for datasource.
-* UseCase class implementation is independent on Spanner transaction behavior.
+* Cloud Spanner does not support nested transactions.
+So don't use `transactor.RequiresNew`.

 ```go
 import (